tsutterley/gravity-toolkit/doc/source/user_guide/harmonics.rst

         Add two harmonics objects

+        Arguments:

-        Inputs: harmonic object to be added
+            harmonic object to be added

     .. method:: object.subtract(temp)

         Subtract one harmonics object from another

+        Arguments:

-        Inputs: harmonic object to be subtracted
+            harmonic object to be subtracted

     .. method:: object.multiply(temp)

         Multiply two harmonics objects

+        Arguments:

-        Inputs: harmonic object to be multiplied
+            harmonic object to be multiplied

     .. method:: object.divide(temp)

         Divide one harmonics object from another

+        Arguments:

-        Inputs: harmonic object to be divided
+            harmonic object to be divided

     .. method:: object.copy()